NIEM/NIEM.github.io/json/sample-schema/index.md

 NIEM JSON-LD normative libraries that will be hosted in NIEM.gov.
 A JSON-LD context is used to map terms (i.e. properties with associated values in a JSON document) to URLs—a term is a short word that expands to a URL.

+Need something simplier?
+[This other sample](../../movement/json-schema-output) describes what Movement does now, a conventional JSON Schema output.